DATE

 Promotional webinar graphic titled “Strengthening Vaccine Communications in Diverse Healthcare Settings” featuring headshots of Robert H. Hopkins Jr., MD (NFID); Eva Stone, DNP, APRN (Jefferson County Public Schools); Olivia Kinney, PharmD, MS (Kroger Health); and Crystal L. Rambaud, MPH, RN (Pima County Health Department)

-Join the National Foundation for Infectious Diseases (NFID), National Association of School Nurses (NASN) and National Association of County and City Officials (NACCHO) for a panel discussion on the importance of effective vaccine communication across diverse healthcare practice settings.
-Speakers will share practical strategies for addressing vaccine hesitancy and improving adult vaccine uptake.
+In this recorded webinar, the National Foundation for Infectious Diseases (NFID), National Association of School Nurses (NASN) and National Association of County and City Officials (NACCHO) host a panel discussion on the importance of effective vaccine communication across diverse healthcare practice settings.
+Speakers share practical strategies for addressing vaccine hesitancy and improving vaccine uptake.

-NFID Medical Director Robert (Bob) H. Hopkins, Jr., MD, will moderate the discussion with Eva Stone, DNP, APRN, Manager District Health at Jefferson County Public Schools, Olivia Kinney, PharmD, MS, Professional Affairs Leader at Kroger Health, and Crystal L. RambaudMPH, RN, Assistant Director of Clinical Services at the Pima County Health Department.
+NFID Medical Director Robert (Bob) H. Hopkins, Jr., MD, moderates the discussion with Eva D. Stone, DNP, APRN, Manager District Health at Jefferson County Public Schools, Olivia S. Kinney, PharmD, MS, Professional Affairs Leader at Kroger Health, and Crystal L. RambaudMPH, RN, Assistant Director of Clinical Services at the Pima County Health Department.

 At the conclusion of the activity, participants will be able to: